Noisy interiors are bad for our productivity and our wellbeing. Here's the proof that Hush acoustic lights can help.

 - Increase speech and listening comfort by reducing the reverberation time of sound in the space

 - Reduce the amount of vocal effort required for communication - less need to raise your voice to be heard

 - Decrease distracting noise levels and help to lessen any associated stress-related symptoms

 - Make it easier to concentrate by reducing distracting noises

 Hush is not designed to eliminate all noise, as this is not desirable in a workplace environment (no one wants to be able to "hear a pin drop").
 Instead it's about managing intelligibility and audibility.
 The key purpose is to localise and clarify sound sources and reduce the impact of noise distractions.

 Hush is a cost effective, multi-purpose choice

-Hush can be easily installed by a registered electrician and does not require a builder nor do occupants need to move out of the space for alterations.
+Hush is flat-packed, can be easily installed by a registered electrician and does not require a builder nor do occupants need to move out of the space for alterations.
 The cost of Hush is substantially less than that of installing acoustic wall or ceiling panels, and Hush also provides illumination for a space with either E26 or LED lamp options.
 A hood-only option is available for those who do not need lighting.